asudakou/Analyzing_TD-NIRS/README.md

 A. Liemert, and A. Kienle, "Application of the Laplace transform in time-domain optical spectroscopy and imaging," Journal of biomedical optics 20, 110502 (2015).
 DOI:  https://doi.org/10.1117/1.JBO.20.11.110502

-Data : 3 experiments involving blood and 2 experiments involving ink, in a two-layered phantom, measured with a multi-wavelength TD-NIRS system

-If you use the code (or the data) or find it helpful, please cite the above publication.
+- If you use the code (or the data) or find it helpful, please cite the above publication(s).

 ALL FILES INSIDE THE SIX FOLDERS: